-The Dieticians of Canada state that most soccer players need 21 calories per pound (45 cal/kg) of lean body mass (LBM).
+The Dieticians of Canada state that most soccer players need 21 calories per pound (45 calories/kg) of lean body mass (LBM).
 If you’re working in Kg’s then you’d need to work with Kilojoules.
 That means, if you weigh 150 pounds and have 10% body fat, your LBM is 135 pounds.
 Therefore your estimated energy needs are 2,800 calories a day.

 Having said this, every person’s energy needs are different.
 It all depends on your level of activity throughout the day.
 Are you a fidgety person?
 Maybe you sit in front of a computer all day.
 How much muscle do you already have?

 Many athletes choose to eat intuitively.
 Although there is controversy around this technique, I believe it truly does work if you do it correctly.
 Basically, don’t eat yourself silly, but know when you need to fuel your body.
 Eat when you feel hungry and stop when you feel content.
 9 times out of 10, you’re eating enough!
-The problem stems from when people get carried away and don’t realise when they are actually full.
+The problem stems from when people get carried away and don’t realize when they are full.

 Cutting Fuel Is The Quickest Road To Poor Performance